This post contains affiliate links. Please see my disclosure about affiliate links here.

 BERLIN TRAVEL ESSENTIALS

-Built on the River Spree, Berlin is located in what was the old East Germany and is approximately 100km from the Polish border.
+Built on the River Spree, Berlin is located in what was East Germany and is approximately 100km from the Polish border.

 Schönefeld will operate as Terminal 5 of Brandenburg and will use the code BER.
 Details on how to transfer between Brandenburg and Schönefeld can be found here.
 Tegel closed on 8th November 2020.
 The Berlin Airport website covers all Berlin airports.